Open Letter to SFWA Upon My Resignation

 Bravo, Holly.
 Limited government was the idea that allowed this great nation to evolve into the envy of the world; the government gone wild we have now will undoubtedly destroy it.
 Government support of the arts has always struck me as particularly obscene.
 Art always flourished without it–as the free expression and consumption of individuals.
 As yet another ward of the bureaucracy, it spawns yet another elite to which it confers benefits through oppression (taxation) of the masses.

-Alexandra Erin
+1. Alexandra Erin Avatar

 That is such an amazing sentiment.
 I like to think about the world where Michelangelo had the leisure to create exactly what he was moved to create, and not what a specific, powerful customer was willing to support him financially in creating.